 Here’s how two other Bible translations render it:

 “Redeeming the season…” (D.B.
 Hart)

 “Making the most of every opportunity…” (NIV)

 Chronos is the undifferentiated march of seconds on the clock that lets us measure and control our lives.
-Kairos refers to special, divinely-determine opportunities within the temporal structure of existence that we must grasp and make the most of before they slip by.
+Kairos refers to special, divinely-determined opportunities within the temporal structure of existence that we must grasp and make the most of before they slip by.
 Think of kairos like this: a friend does something amazing or silly and you have about 3 seconds to whip out your phone to capture it before it ends.
 Chronos is predictable and uniform.
 Kairos is unexpected and unique.
 Chronos is like a constantly flowing river.
-Kairos is like a desert pool that briefly appears after a rare rainfall.
+Kairos is like a desert pool that briefly appears after a rare fall of rain.

 So let’s make the most of this unexpected rain.
 Here are some suggestions.

 Be intentional about morning times with the Lord.
 Soak yourself in Bible reading.
 Schedule in afternoon breaks for 10 minutes in prayer.
 Develop new spiritual muscles.
 Pray through Psalms one day at a time.
 Develop new skills.
 Learn new worship songs.
 Read a book that will broaden your soul.
 Reflect on your spiritual growth (without free-falling into an inner abyss).
 Journal about life.
 Process your feelings.
 Learn to appreciate small moments.
 Cultivate wonder in creation.
 Develop gratefulness.
 Invest in relationships.
 Look for ways to do good (Gal.
 6:10).